FALL RECRUITING INFORMATION BEING UPDATED DAILY!

-Calling all Leaders and Adults, learn more about proven-methods to promote your Pack or Troop and recruit new Cubs and Scouts.
-Download our guide which acts as a step-by-step guide filled with instructions, ideas, and links to help you get your information out to local families and run successful events!
+Calling all Adults, learn more about proven-methods to promote your Pack or Troop and recruit new Cubs and Scouts.
+Our guide has step-by-step instructions, ideas, and links to help you get your information out to families and run successful events!

 - Update your pack or troop info on CCCBSA.org/JOIN